brandonyee-cs/StockTrackOnline-ARCHIVED/README.md

 ## Contributions

-Contributions are welcome, please submit a pull-request.
+Contributions are welcome; please submit a pull request.

 ## License